TheOdinProject/curriculum/foundations/installations/installations.md

 #### IMPORTANT

 This curriculum only supports using a laptop, desktop or supported Chromebook.
 We cannot help you set up a developer environment on a RaspberryPi or any other device.
+You only need to follow one of these sets of instructions or none of them if you are already using **MacOS**, **Ubuntu**, or [an official flavor of Ubuntu](https://wiki.ubuntu.com/UbuntuFlavors) as your operating system.

 Pick your method of installation below: